Static pressure chart for car AC

 3. Compare the pressure readings to the pressure-temperature chart below

 WARNING: Ambient temp is the outside atmospheric temperature at the vehicle, NOT THE WEATHER SERVICE.

 What static pressures actually means

-If the static pressures are close to the numbers shown on the chart, it only tells you two things:
+If the static pressure is close to the numbers shown on the chart, proceed to conduct a running pressure test.

 ©, 2019 Rick MuscoplatPosted on by Rick Muscoplat